 Let’s say your candidates spend hours of their time researching your company, taking notes, and preparing for a meeting only for you not ever getting back to them.
 Can you blame them for feeling frustrated?

 Think about it this way: out of all the candidates who apply for your open job position, only one of them gets the job.
 In other words, you’re rejecting a vast majority of the applied candidates.
 All those rejected candidates fall into one of two categories:

 either they’re going to share their positive candidate experience, or

 they’re going to tell everyone they had a negative experience with your company and your recruitment process

 The candidate experience you provide plays a major role in the success of attracting the best candidates for your company.
 We all know words travel fast.
 People nowadays tend to share pretty much everything online and sharing their experiences with employers is no exception.
-Public reviews of bad candidate experience could damage your reputation and ruin your efforts of employer branding.
+Public reviews of bad candidate experiences could damage your reputation and ruin your efforts of employer branding.
 People who read those online reviews won’t consider working for your company and in many cases won’t consider buying or using your product.
 Never underestimate the power of bad online reviews.
-Not only will bad candidate experience cost you your reputation, it can also cost you big bucks.
+Not only will a bad candidate experience cost you your reputation, it can also cost you big bucks.
 Keep in mind that your rejected candidates are also your potential customers.

 Does painless candidate disqualification even exist?

 Even though positive candidate experience became a key recruitment factor used by companies, there’s still plenty of room for improvement in terms of figuring out how to achieve it.